 Even more biased towards what is negative is the Safety sector.
 The whole Health and Safety line of work is based by definition on avoiding incidents and accidents.
 That is the language, the processes, the training, the discipline.
 The parameters you see are the visible number of problems, less or more, or progressively less if things go well.
 Nothing wrong with this.
-But for each unsafe event there are perhaps thousand of safe ones.
+But for each unsafe event there are perhaps thousands of safe ones.
 The system is not geared towards seeing them and learning from them, but how to avoid the negative.
-The negative takes the airtime, the positive is taken form granted.
+The negative takes the airtime, the positive is taken for granted.

-This air time taken over by the negative is inevitable.
-But, speaking with my hat as organization architect, there is a whole line of rich work, cultural shaping, designing of better organizations, that is based upon uncovering the invisible and unpacking the goodness.
-In behavioural terms, you need to know what happens underneath those acts of kindness or those safe day to day practices.
-This is a much better source of insight and a much fruitful strategy to scale up the positive behaviours.
+This airtime taken over by the negative is inevitable.
+But, speaking with my hat on as organization architect, there is a whole line of rich work, cultural shaping, designing of better organizations, that is based upon uncovering the invisible and unpacking the goodness.
+In behavioural terms, you need to know what happens underneath those acts of kindness or those safe day-to-day practices.
+This is a much better source of insight and a much more fruitful strategy to scale up the positive behaviours.

 Uncovering the invisible: social anthropology, cultural shaping, designing the new organization of the future.
-This is the first steps of that Camino.
+This is the first step of that Camino.